emu-russia/psxcpu/cells.md

 ![Nand_and_xor](/imgstore/cells/Nand_and_xor.jpg)

-Используется в счётчиках, в роли элемента XOR.
+Used in counters, as an XOR element.

-Вверху находится операция NAND(a,b). Когда a и b = 1, на выходе 0. Иначе выход идёт с нижней половины.
+At the top is the NAND(a,b) operation.
+When a and b = 1, the output is 0.
+Otherwise, the output comes from the lower half.

-Нижняя половина это операция XOR(c,d)
+The lower half is the XOR(c,d) operation

 ![Counter2](/imgstore/cells/Counter2.jpg)